 - Coordinate with the material supply chain to provide the needed supplies.

-- Supervise and facilitates equipment and component installation to assure that every process is running due standards.
+- Supervise and facilitate equipment and component installation to assure that every process is running according to standards.

 - Prepare construction progress reports from the site to be provided to the construction manager.